LibreSprite/LibreSprite/INSTALL.md

 # Compiling

-1. [Get Aseprite code](#get-the-source-code), put it in a folder like `C:\aseprite`, and create a `build` directory inside to leave all the files that are result of the compilation process (`.exe`, `.lib`, `.obj`, `.a`, `.o`, etc).
+1. [Get LibreSprite code](#get-the-source-code), put it in a folder like `C:\LibreSprite`, and create a `build` directory inside to leave all the files that are result of the compilation process (`.exe`, `.lib`, `.obj`, `.a`, `.o`, etc).

-        cd C:\aseprite
+        cd C:\LibreSprite
         mkdir build

-   In this way, if you want to start with a fresh copy of Aseprite source code, you can remove the `build` directory and start again.
+   In this way, if you want to start with a fresh copy of LibreSprite source code, you can remove the `build` directory and start again.

 2. Enter in the new directory and execute `cmake`:

-        cd C:\aseprite\build
+        cd C:\LibreSprite\build
         cmake -G Ninja ..

    Here `cmake` needs different options depending on your